What is Vaginismus & What Causes Vaginismus?

 Medical Influences

-Things like endometriosis, local infections, hymen or congenital abnormalities, radiation therapy, fibroids, pelvic congestion, or other medical influences can contribute to pelvic muscle tension and pain/sensitivity.
+Influences such as endometriosis, local infections, hymen or congenital abnormalities, radiation therapy, fibroids, pelvic congestion, or other medical influences can contribute to pelvic muscle tension and pain/sensitivity.
+Sometimes these are an initial cause, but just because any of these medical influences have been or continue to be present, doesn’t mean you can’t treat your vaginismus.

 It’s important to rule out medical influences, especially something that should be treated or medically addressed.
 For example, if you have an infection, you’re going to want that addressed!